To successfully complete the summer program application process, please follow step 1 through step 5.

 Upon your return from the exchange, you must submit to the International Office (IO) the returning students' questionnaire (PDF) based on your experience abroad.
 These questionnaires will be made available for promotional use to students interested in going on exchange.
 Feedback is very important to ensure the continued success of our exchange program.

 The staff of the International Office may contact you to request your participation in the information sessions or the pre-departure workshop the year following your exchange to speak to students about your exchange experience.

 Some positions as Information Officers are available at the IO for returning students (ask about details in July-August).
 You must qualify under the Work-Study Program.

 Upon your return to Canada, an official transcript from your host institution will either be sent to you or to the International Office.
 If you receive the documents, you must submit one copy to the International Office for administrative purposes (you will keep all original copies).
 If the IO receives your transcript, we will contact you to come retrieve the original copy at our office.
 In either case, the IO will send a copy to your faculty.

-Some students returning from exchange programs have experienced a harder culture shock on their return to Canada than on their arrival abroad.
+Some students returning from exchange programs have experienced worse culture shock on their return to Canada than on their arrival abroad.
 Why?
 The experience of living abroad will change you – although you may not even notice the changes.
 Part of the pre-departure session will include how to prepare for your return to Canada and strategies to adopt while abroad and back home to ensure a successful reintegration into your life in Canada.